Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Introduction

-There are multiple types of partial proof progress that \tool can take advantage of.
-For example, \tool can \emph{internally} generate multiple potential proofs using an LLM, identify which parts of those proofs can be useful as part of a complete proof, and combine those parts to produce a whole, successful proof when prior work could not. \tool can also benefit from \emph{external} proof progress generated by other tools or human proof engineers, such as a break down of a theorem into several smaller goals, or a set of already proven lemmas that may be relevant to proving a new theorem.
+In this paper, we aim to occupy the happy medium between two common approaches to proof synthesis.
+Some work uses LLMs to generate \textbf{whole proofs} at once, without using the intermediate proof state produced by partial proofs~\cite{First23fse, zhang2023getting}.
+For instance, PALM~\cite{Lu24} samples an LLM for a whole proof attempt and then uses repair mechanisms.
+The success of whole-proof-based approaches relies on the powerful reasoning abilities of proprietary LLMs, such as OpenAI and Anthropic models, as they must construct proofs that follow viable high-level plans.
+However, these approaches fail to provide the LLM with access to the intermediate state, which contains important context to aid in reasoning.

+Other approaches perform \textbf{tactic-by-tactic} search, building a proof one step at a time and allowing the LLM to condition the next step generation based on access to the intermediate state~\cite{Yang19, First20oopsla, Sanchez20, Yang23, Blaauwbroek24ICML, Jiang2022Thor}.
+However, navigating the complex search space of possible proofs is challenging since the local state steers the search without consideration for a high-level proof plan.

+These approaches represent two extremes on the spectrum of proof synthesis granularity.
+Our work is a middle ground between these two extremes, incorporating the advantages of whole-proof generation with leveraging intermediate states where this generation fails.
+To achieve this middle ground, we make a fundamental insight: we can leverage the tree structure of whole-proof attempts to localize valid and invalid \emph{subproofs}.
+We can keep valid subproofs and recurse on points of failure where we regain access to the state.
+This insight motivated the design of our tool \tool, a novel LLM-based approach to proof synthesis.

+\looseness-1 \tool uses an LLM to generate whole proofs, analyzes the proofs using its novel fail-safe execution to decompose the proof into subgoals, and determines which subgoals' subproofs work and which fail.
+It then attempts to repair the failing subproofs, and, if necessary, recurses on the remaining, unproven subgoals to build a whole, correct proof.
+Because \tool divides the goal into smaller subgoals, it is more effective at using automated theorem proving tools such as hammers; while a hammer may fail to prove the overall goal, it is more likely to succeed on smaller, decomposed goals.
+Unlike prior work POETRY~\cite{wang2024proving}, \tool does not require fine-tuning an LLM to identify proof substructure and locations to recurse, making it easily extensible to use different LLMs (requiring only minor changes to API calls).

-We implement \tool using GPT-4 and the Coq proof assistant, and evaluate it on subsets of two benchmarks: CoqGym~\cite{Yang19}, a set of open-source Coq projects from GitHub used for evaluating prior proof synthesis tools~\cite{Sanchez20, First20oopsla, First22icse, Sanchez-Stern23toplas, Yang19}; and \wigderson~\cite{10.1145/3618305.3623600}, a recent project deliberately chosen to be outside of the time range of GPT-4 training to control for the impact of pretraining data leakage on LLMs.
+We implement \tool for the Coq proof assistant, and evaluate it on GPT-4 and two other LLMs.
+We evaluate on subsets of four benchmarks: CoqGym~\cite{Yang19}, a set of open-source Coq projects from GitHub used for evaluating prior proof synthesis tools~\cite{Sanchez20, First20oopsla, First22icse, Sanchez-Stern23toplas, Yang19}; and \wigderson~\cite{10.1145/3618305.3623600}, \bb~\cite{bb5github}, and \pnv~\cite{pnvgithub}, three recent projects deliberately chosen to be after GPT-4's training cutoff to control for the impact of pretraining data leakage on LLMs.